Considering IVF treatment abroad?

 The other important issue, beyond the number of eggs, is the fact that as women grow older the egg quality also seems to decline.
 This is seen in the pregnancy rates for women over the age of 35 where the chances of pregnancy start to fall and by the age of 38 there is an acceleration in this fall.
 Equally, the risk of miscarriage and the risk of having a chromosomally abnormal pregnancy rises beyond the age of 35 and rapidly increases beyond the age of 38.
 These problems are all predominantly linked to the egg having the wrong amount of genetic material within it so that any embryo that results will also be abnormal and so less likely to implant and more likely to miscarry if it does.

 Therefore, as age is linked to not only egg quantity but also egg quality, there is a logic in trying to preserve eggs at a younger age so that they can be used in later life when a woman’s own eggs will be less in quantity and quality.
-In effect preserving fertility potential of their younger self.
+In effect preserving the fertility potential of their younger self.

 What is egg freezing?